In Kenosha and Beyond, Guns Become More Common on American Streets - ExBulletin

 Across much of the country, it has become increasingly acceptable for Americans to walk the streets with firearms, whether carried openly or legally concealed.
 In places that still prohibit such behavior, bans on owning firearms in public may soon change if the United States Supreme Court repeals a New York law.

 The new status quo for guns outside the home was in full view last week in Kenosha, Wisconsin.
-Local resident Erick Jordan carried a rifle and handgun in a holster near the courthouse where Rittenhouse was on trial for killing two men and injuring a third with an AR-15 -style semi-automatic rifle during ‘a demonstration last year.
+Local resident Erick Jordan carried a rifle and handgun in a holster near the courthouse where Rittenhouse was tried for killing two men and injuring a third with an AR-15 style semi-automatic rifle during a demonstration last year.

 I have a job to protect these people.
 That’s it, Jordan said, referring to speakers at a press conference held within hours of the verdict.

-Note: This story has been edited to correct the fact that Jacob Blake was paralyzed, and not killed, in a police shootout.